seamplex/libreblackjack-v01/README.md

 ----------------------------------------------------

-libreblackjack is copyright (C) 2016,2020 Jeremy Theler
+Libre Blackjack is copyright (C) 2016,2020 Jeremy Theler
-libreblackjack is licensed under [GNU GPL version 3](http://www.gnu.org/copyleft/gpl.html) or (at your option) any later version.
+Libre Blackjack is licensed under [GNU GPL version 3](http://www.gnu.org/copyleft/gpl.html) or (at your option) any later version.
-libreblackjack is free software: you are free to change and redistribute it.
+Libre Blackjack is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 See the file `COPYING` for copying conditions.